reidjs/spacexflights/README.md

 # SpaceX Flights

 An interactive history of SpaceX flights using the github repository [SpaceX API](https://github.com/r-spacex/SpaceX-API) as the primary data source.
-The intention for this project is to be used as an educational resource for people fascinated with the aerospace industry.
+The intention for this project is to be used as an educational resource for people interested in the aerospace industry. **I am not affiliated with SpaceX in any way**, I made this project because I am fascinated by spaceflight and orbital mechanics.

 # I. Display Components